ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/07-calculating-running-time.md

 ::: example
 #### Example: Simple sorting algorithms

-The basic sorting algorithms from [Chapter @sec:sorting-simple], Bubble sort, Selection sort and Insertion sort, all have the same structure.
+The basic sorting algorithms from [Chapter @sec:sorting-part-1], Bubble sort, Selection sort and Insertion sort, all have the same structure.
 They consist of a nested `for` loop, where the outer loop is iterated $n$ times:

         for i in 0 .. n-1:   // Outer loop, repeated n times
             for j in ...:    // Inner loop, repeated up to n times